starknet-edu/starknet-messaging-bridge/README.md

 Your progress will be check by an [evaluator contract](contracts/Evaluator.cairo), deployed on StarkNet, which will grant you points in the form of [ERC20 tokens](contracts/token/ERC20/TDERC20.cairo).

-Each exercice will require you to add functionnality to your bridge.
+Each exercise will require you to add functionnality to your bridge.

 - The first part allows you to send messages back and forth from L1 to L2, without necessarily having to code.
 - The second part requires you to code smart contracts on L1 and L2 that are able to send messages to L2 and L1 counterparts.
 - The second part requires you to code smart contracts on L1 and L2 that are able to receive messages from L2 and L1 counterparts.

-For each exercice, you will have to write a new version on your contract, deploy it, and submit it to the evaluator for correction.
+For each exercise, you will have to write a new version on your contract, deploy it, and submit it to the evaluator for correction.
 ​
 ​